 Now, we are ready to decide our approach to teaching both Chinese and English and make a detailed planning schedule.
 Are you excited?

-To get better result of this planning section, Click HERE to grab the FREE workbook now and follow the steps along with this series.
+To get better results of this planning section, download this FREE Workbook and follow the steps along with this series.

 My Experience Using Different Bilingual Teaching Approaches